Skip to main content

 2) Reliable Legged Localization in Forests

 Several applications would benefit from the use of robots in forested regions.
 This is complicated under forest canopies because the availability and quality of the Global Navigation Satellite System (GNSS) are hindered by the signal attenuation of dense forests.
-On the other hand, this presents an interesting problem set-up because GNSS is not completely unavailable for use, and it can be made available when going above tree cover.
-In this project students will explore estimation strategies for improving localization of robots operating in forested regions under canopy.
+In this project students will explore estimation strategies for improving legged robotics localization of robots operating in forested regions with changing terrains and under canopy.
 In this project, students could have the flexibility to leverage advances in estimation algorithms alongside advances in robotic platforms.
-For example, students working with a legged robot could exploit zero-velocity updates inertial sensing alongside low quality GNSS signals to achieve a reliable solution.
+Students will work with a legged robot platform and exploit dynamic modeling, machine learning, and multi-sensor fusion to improve localization accuracy and reliability.

 Mentor: Dr. Jason Gross